BurrowBird/4chan-Thread-Muncher/Readme.txt

 KNOWN ISSUES:

 ・ Some UI elements still don't update until the window is manually refocused.
-・ Watch Jobs don't pause processing when muncher window is closed.

 ----

 CHANGELOG:

+2025-08-09
+・ Fixed:  Watch Jobs don't pause processing when muncher window is closed.

 2025-08-08c
 ・ Fixed: When adding a new Watch Job, downloads wait for the Next Update timer to run out.